Reading Time: 6 minutes

 Case Study: Sawtoothed Grain Beetles in a Supermarket

 A supermarket discovered beetles crawling in pasta and cereal packages.
-Initial removal of infested products reduced the problem, but beetles kept reappearing.
+It needed immediate saw toothed grain beetle control.
+Initial removal of all the infested products reduced the problem, but beetles kept reappearing.

 A professional inspection revealed old residues of cereal dust under shelves and in storage rooms.
 The solution included: